Red Rock Country

 Day 2 begins with a quick dash into Green River, where we’ll stop to refuel and prepare for a day of epic adventure.
 From here we head out to the Wedge Overlook, a breathtaking viewpoint where the vastness of the San Rafael Swell unfolds before us.
 The views from the Wedge are unparalleled with layers of rock formations and sweeping canyons stretching as far as the eye can see.

-After a day filled with off-road challenges, breathtaking views, and the camaraderie of fellow riders, you'll sleep under the stars, fully immersed in the wilderness of the West.
+After a day filled with off-road fun, breathtaking views, and the camaraderie of fellow riders, you'll sleep under the stars, fully immersed in the wilderness of the West.
 This remote and unforgettable spot will make Day 2 a highlight of the journey.

 ~ 150 Miles